 Hire our hall

-If you are interested in Hiring the Hall all the details can be found on our website.
+If you are interested in Hiring the Hall all the details can be found here.

 - Accessible Toilet & access

 - Small meeting Room

 - Air Conditioning

 - Some external Areas